-The State University Internship Incentive (SUII) Program is a state and university funded program that provides financial support to students participating in internships.
+The State University Internship Incentive (SUII) Program is a state and university-funded program that provides financial support to students participating in internships.
 Qualifying internships can range from 3 to 15 credits per semester.
-Students in all majors may qualify, but priority will be given to students enrolled in a STEM (Science, Technology, Engineering, Mathematics and Finance) field.
-Scholarships may be available for the spring 2020 and Summer I 2020 semesters and awards will range from $1000 to $5000 to cover tuition, fees, and expenses.
+Students in all majors may qualify, but priority will be given to students enrolled in a STEM (Science, Technology, Engineering, Mathematics, and Finance) field.
+Scholarships may be available for the Spring 2022 and Summer I 2022 semesters and awards will range from $1000 to $5000 to cover tuition, fees, and expenses.

 In order to qualify, students must meet the following criteria:

-- Have earned a minimum cumulative GPA of 2.8 on all academic coursework;
+- Have earned a minimum cumulative GPA of 3.0 on all academic coursework

 - Be a degree-seeking student enrolled full-time and has not earned a prior bachelors degree

-Funds are limited....priority will be given to STEM majors.
+Funds are limited.
 Class level and overall grade point average will also play a role in awarding these grants.